National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Danube Delta is the largest and best-preserved river delta in Europe and one of the most important wetland ecosystems in the world, included in the UNESCO World Heritage since 1991 and designated as a Biosphere Reserve....

 Danube Delta is the largest and best-preserved river delta in Europe and one of the most important wetland ecosystems in the world, included in the UNESCO World Heritage since 1991 and designated as a Biosphere Reserve.
-Covering an area of 5,165 km² (of which 3,510 km² are in Romania), the Delta is home to over 300 bird species, 160 fish species, and a flora with 1,150 species.
-It is a unique destination for ecotourism, birdwatching, fishing, and gastronomy, where nature reigns and humans are guests.
+Covering an area of 5,165 km² (of which 3,510 km² in Romania), the Delta is home to over 300 species of birds, 160 species of fish, and a flora with 1,150 species.
+It is a unique destination for ecotourism, birdwatching, fishing, and gastronomy, where nature reigns and man is a guest.

 What to See and Do in the Danube Delta

 The Danube Delta is a paradise for birdwatching, hosting the largest colony of white pelicans (Pelecanus onocrotalus) in Europe — over 2,500 pairs on Sacalin Island.
 Other spectacular species include: Dalmatian pelicans (endangered), great and little egrets, herons, cormorants, white-tailed eagles (Haliaeetus albicilla), and rare black storks.
-Boat trips through narrow channels, lined with weeping willows, offer magical moments at sunrise and sunset.
-Best spots for birdwatching: Lake Fortuna, Lake Rosu, the channels around Caraorman, and the colony on Sacalin.
+Boat trips through the narrow, willow-lined channels offer magical moments at sunrise and sunset.
+The best spots for birdwatching: Lake Fortuna, Lake Rosu, the channels around Caraorman, and the colony on Sacalin.

 Fishermen Villages — Traditional Life on Water

-The delta villages — Crisan, Mila 23, Letea, Sfantu Gheorghe, Sulina, Periprava — maintain a lifestyle unchanged for centuries.
+The villages in the delta — Crisan, Mila 23, Letea, Sfantu Gheorghe, Sulina, Periprava — maintain a way of life unchanged for centuries.
 Accessible only by boat, these settlements offer a complete immersion into the life of Lipovan fishermen and multi-ethnic communities (Romanians, Lipovans, Ukrainians).
 Sulina (3,600 inhabitants), the easternmost point of Romania and the European Union (longitude: 29°41'E), fascinates with its multicultural cemetery (with inscriptions in 10 languages) and historic lighthouse (1870, 25 m high).

 Letea Forest — Europe's "Jungle"

 Letea Forest (2,825 ha), the northernmost subtropical forest in the world, surprises with centuries-old oaks (over 400 years) adorned with Periploca graeca vines (up to 25 m long) that give the sensation of a jungle.
-Wild horses grazing freely (approximately 3,500 specimens), sand dunes (the highest in the delta, up to 12 m), and hidden lakes complete a surreal landscape.
-Access is by boat from Sulina or Periprava, followed by a walking or cart trail.
+Wild horses grazing freely (about 3,500 specimens), the sand dunes (the highest in the delta, up to 12 m), and hidden lakes complete a surreal landscape.
+Access is by boat from Sulina or Periprava, followed by a walking or cart route.

 Wild Beaches